 The disorientation usually goes away after a few hours or a few days, but sometimes it does not.
 There are instances of the after effects lasting months or years.
 The people who experience this start to experience some of the more long term side effects.

 Long Term Ketamine Use

 - inability to understand or comprehend normal speech patterns

 - permanent hallucinations

 One of the more frequently described long term effects is issues with memory and understanding.
 The inability to remember anything for more than a short time is frequent among heavy ketamine users.

 How to Get Help

 One of the more common things people say after using ketamine is that they want more.
 Some irresponsible users often take more than they should and maintain the high for several hours by continually reinjecting themselves.
 This is the addiction.
 It can be very dangerous and most often results in serious long term consequences for the user.
 If you feel you are addicted to ketamine we can help.
-Call us at 800-601-3889, before it is too late.
+Call us at 800-601-3889(Who Answers?), before it is too late.